MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                             // You can let end users make decision on their save
                             // action with your customized warning UI.
                             // 'IsCancelledFromCustomizedWarningUI' should be
-                            // your async helper method that retrieves result from the UI. if (IsCancelledFromCustomizedWarningUI())
+                            // your helper method that retrieves result from the UI. if (IsCancelledFromCustomizedWarningUI())
                             {
                                 CHECK_FAILURE(args->put_Cancel(TRUE));